 The slippery privacy slope we found ourselves on came about organically because of familiar forces that shape our world: money and power.
-Those raking in the cash and carry out invasive monitoring for control have no real incentives to curb their behaviour.
+Those raking in the cash and carry out invasive monitoring for control have no real incentives to curb their behavior.
 Capabilities and purpose are both aligned for effective tech companies in monopolistic positions and states with vast resources dismantling checks and balances.
 While the means are similar for the two groups, their goals are different.

-For the former, monetisation of the behavioural surplus derived from personal information through advertising is the goal.
+For the former, monetisation of the behavioral surplus derived from personal information through advertising is the goal.
 For the latter, dragnet surveillance and bulk data collection provide insights to actions of their citizens, enabling effective monitoring and control.
 There is no reason to change the status quo: the scope of data collection will just keep increasing.